CCoopSec/coopinfosec.github.io/_posts/2026-06-23-CEBellNetworkVulns.md

 <img width="1051" height="376" alt="image" src="https://github.com/user-attachments/assets/8e6f7bee-6e46-43b9-a85b-4db06b8cd2f3" />

----

-## Recommended Mitigation
+### Conclusion & Mitigations
-To resolve CWE-295 on this device, the vendor needs to implement the following:
+The network stack section of the research successfully identified critical security flaws spanning the network layers and the cloud API infrastructure.
+To resolve these architectural flaws, the vendor needs to implement the following controls:
-* **Strict Certificate Validation:** The firmware must be updated to enforce strict validation of the SSL/TLS certificate chain against a trusted root CA store prior to establishing the tunnel.
-* **Certificate Pinning:** Implement public key or certificate pinning for all communications between the physical device and the backend APIs.
-The device should be configured to explicitly reject arbitrary, self-signed, or dynamically generated proxy certificates.
+- **Certificate Pinning:** Hardcode the server certificate's public key directly into the device firmware to completely neutralize SSL/TLS bypass via untrusted self-signed certificates.
+- **Secure Transport:** Deprecate plain HTTP communications entirely.
+- **Cryptographic Validation:** Implement strict hash-based validation (e.g., SHA-256) for all file uploads and enforce a strict window for request timestamps to neutralize payload substitution and replay attacks.
+- **Local Network Hardening:** Deprecate plaintext UDP broadcasting of static UUIDs in favor of localized encryption (DTLS) and require mutual authentication for all localized UDP hardware commands.